Getting Started

 n8n workflows triggered by webhooks need a public URL.
 Services like Stripe, GitHub, and Slack send events to a URL you control.

-Without a tunnel, self-hosted n8n is unreachable from the internet — webhooks fail silently.
+Without a tunnel, self-hosted n8n is unreachable from the internet, and webhooks fail silently.

 Setup